geberele/PercentageCircleSvg/README.md

 #Percentage Circle Svg
-This PHP class allow you to get Percentage Circle Svg.
-Really customazible, you can change the percenatge, the colors, etc...
+This PHP class allows you to get Percentage Circle Svg.
+Really customizable, you can change the percentage, the colors, the text, etc...

 ##How to use it
 ```